DIFFERENT TYPES OF CONCENTRATES

 - SILICONE CONTAINER

 A silicone container is ideal for storing any concentration that you will consume in less than a week.
 You just have to place the concentrate wrapped in parchment paper inside the silicone container.
-With this type of short-term storage, it is also important that you keep your concentrates in a cool, dark place.
+With this type of short-term storage, it is also essential that you keep your concentrates in a cool, dark place.

 - GLASS CONTAINER